YetAnotherElectronicsChannel/Discrete-PWM-Class-D/README.md

 6.85% @ 1 Watt (4 Ohms load, 2.82 Vrms)
 3.16% @ 10 Watts (4 Ohms load, 6.32 Vrms)
 2.86% @ 25 Watts (4 Ohms load, 10.01 Vrms)

+## Simulation
+In case you want to simulate the amplifier yourself, LTSpice will miss the Spice-model for the OPAx197 opamp family, which is needed.
+The Spice-Model can be downloaded here: http://www.ti.com/lit/zip/sboma34

 ## Important
 Please be aware, that this amplifier doesn't have any safety-features (e.g. short-circuit, DC output, overcurrent, over-temperature etc..).